Suxsem/Mqttduino/README.md

 - Last will and testament (in topic [mqtt id]/status)
 - Auto reconnect on wifi drop or mqtt broker drop!
 - Auto reset esp8266 on lock up!
-- VERY easy to use and reliable, low memory footprint
+- VERY easy to use, low memory footprint
 - (TODO) SSL connection (can't do it for now due to memory constraint of nodemcu firmware)

 # **USAGE**